standard-aaron/clues/README.md

 `example/example.{der,anc}.npy` are NumPy binary files containing derived/ancestral coalescence times.
 These are estimated using Relate [Speidel et al 2019]).

+Please visit the wiki pages found here (https://github.com/35ajstern/clues/wiki/Sampling-&-extracting-coalescence-times) to find tutorials of how to run `Relate` and prepare its output to run `clues`.

 ## Options

 ### Population size changes